Sexual Violence, Harassment and Misconduct Support Service

 Our SVLOs work in a variety of roles across our Student Services and Residence Life teams and are committed to supporting students in our community who have been affected by Student Violence or Misconduct.

-We recognise that through the course of an academic year students studying at Aberystwyth may be reported for sexual misconduct.
-The provision of support for reported students is provided by the Advice and Money Team in Student Services with processes and systems in place to ensure that there are no conflicts of interest or overlap with the Sexual Violence and Misconduct Support Service.
+The provision of practical support for reported students is provided by our Advice and Money team in Student Services with processes and systems in place to ensure that there are no conflicts of interest or overlap between reporting and reported staff or students.

-Staff working in the Advice and Money team are well placed to provide advice on the University’s disciplinary process, discuss practical steps, and signpost you to relevant support services.
+Staff in the Advice and Money team will provide non-judgemental advice on the University’s discipline process, discuss practical steps, and signpost you to relevant support services.
+To receive this practical support please complete our university online reporting platform Report and Support where you will be contacted by an adviser.